 My interest in transmedia storytelling exists at the intersection of my obsessions with participatory culture, new media, and entertainment.
-I believe storytellers can create deeper experiences for their audiences when they unfold a story and its world via multiple venues, and when they invite audiences to participate meaningfully in that world—especially when they strategize the unfolding of the adventure from the outset of the project.
+I believe storytellers can create deeper experiences for their audiences when they unfold a story and its world via multiple venues, and when they invite audiences to participate meaningfully in that world—especially when storytellers strategize the unfolding of the adventure on multiple media from the outset of the project.

 High engagement yields high-payoffs.
 In politics, this would be like when you turn your orgs’ mission statement into a narrative that reads like a DIY movement.
 The Dean campaign was that kind of thing.
 Similarly, Sleep No More is my kind of theatre project.
 And on TV, Syfy‘s Defiance is what I want to see more of.
 There’s a lot more TV shows with cool transmedia integration every season.
 And the demand is growing.

 A few definitions of transmedia: From the academic, techno-utopian perspective comes Jenkins who describes it this way: “Transmedia storytelling represents a process where integral elements of a fiction get dispersed systematically across multiple delivery channels for the purpose of creating a unified and coordinated entertainment experience.
 Ideally, each medium makes it own unique contribution to the unfolding of the story.”
 In other words, balanced transmedia.